 Awkward Silences Are an Old Reporter’s Trick

-When it comes to media relations, most reporters are just trying to get the story right – and fast.
+When it comes to thought leadership and media relations, most reporters are just trying to get the story right – and fast.
 Unless they work for 60 Minutes or some other investigative outlet, they’re generally not looking to “get” you or catch you in a lie or contradiction.

 That said, reporters are always looking for a good story.
 They’ll employ a number of techniques to get you to make news by saying something “off message” that you didn’t intend to share.
 A common method comes in the form of an awkward silence that they’ll allow to fester until you feel compelled to say something, anything, to end the discomfort.
 This technique works because most people do not like silence.